 - Once you add in the water needed to manufacture paper labels and transportation fuel, it actually takes closer to SIX bottles of water to produce 1 liter of bottled water.

 - From creation to disposal, plastic water bottles contribute to air pollution.
-And many of the chemicals that go into their production continue to leach out into the air and into the water they hold.
+And many of the chemicals that go into their production continue to leach out into the air, and from the bottle into the water they hold.

-Given the fresh water shortages and droughts happening in the U.S. and worldwide, plus the level of asthma, cancer and other diseases related to the oil and chemicals used to make plastic water bottles, this level of waste and pollution is unconscionable.
+Given the fresh water shortages and droughts happening in the U.S. and worldwide, the amount of plastic bottle waste polluting our land and oceans, plus the level of asthma, cancer and other diseases related to the oil and chemicals used to make plastic water bottles, all for something that gets used for about an hour—this level of waste and pollution is unconscionable.

 At a minimum, all municipal tap water contains chlorine to kill bacteria.
 Many cities also add fluoride to the water, believing it helps with dental health.
 (It doesn’t, and can cause harm.)